-Each participant's account is credited with the participant's contribution, the Company matching contributions, and allocations of Plan earnings based on the participant's investment elections; any withdrawal distribution fees are charged to the participant account.
+Each participant's account is credited with the participant's contribution, the Company matching contributions, and effective January 1, 2020 the 3% non-elective contribution for eligible associates, and allocations of Plan earnings based on the participant's investment elections; any withdrawal distribution fees are charged to the participant account.
 Administrative expenses are paid by the plan, the participants, or directly by the Company, as defined in the Plan document and/or vendor agreements.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
 Each participant directs the investment of his or her account to any of the investment options available under the Plan.